Germ theory's key 19th century figures: Robert Koch

 These postulates created the foundation for medical bacteriology.
 Koch did not have an understanding of viruses, so his second postulate is impossible for viral bodies.
 However, these postulates were causal claims and were reformed over many years.
-They knowledge that a certain germ is the cause of a particular illness.

 Like Louis Pasteur, Robert Koch opened an institute so that he and other scientists could continue this work.
 It remains in the same location in Germany on a street called Nordufer in Berlin-Wedding.
-In 1910, Robert Koch died of a heart attack and was placed inside a mausoleum within the Robert Koch Institute.
+In 1910, Koch died of a heart attack and was placed inside a mausoleum within the Robert Koch Institute.
 This building houses 1,500 items related to Robert Koch including various writings and scientific materials such as prepared microscope slides.
 The institute is still an active research and public health facility.
-In 2020, the facility helped with COVID-19 awareness and response training.
-Their public health intelligence team aided 70 countries during the pandemic.